NoMachine Support

 • Acquiring a subscription is easy and can be done by proceeding to the store and logging in with your NoMachine account.

-Connect to the remote computer from another device
+Connect to the remote computer using its Machine Id

 • Now go to the device you want to connect from.